How former AC Milan prodigy Hachim Mastour ended up as a Serie C benchwarmer | Goal.com

 After his brief experience on the bench in 2014, Mastour was loaned out Malaga in 2015 but managed just one five-minute cameo as the Liga side seemingly looked to leverage his high profile rather than his ability.

-“I noticed the media hype with which I arrived at Milan, which consequently pushed companies and intermediaries to see in me more a chance to make money, than a sporting profile to grow and nurture," Mastour told TuttoMercatoWeb.
+“I noticed the media hype with which I arrived at Milan, which consequently pushed companies and intermediaries to see in me more a chance to make money [rather than] than a sporting profile to grow and nurture," Mastour told TuttoMercatoWeb.

 "This penalised my sporting growth because I just wanted to play.
 Unfortunately, the great expectations that existed ended up limiting my time on the field, which was the one thing that most interested me."